zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_VM_COTSUE.md

 ### 6.4 Start the gNB and turn on the UE

 - Start the gNB and turn on the mobile phone or change from airplane mode to signalling mode.
-- Once the UE is successfully connected and receives an ip-address try to reach public site via internet and then stop all the core network components and gNB to analyze the pcaps, logs, etc.
+- Once the UE is successfully connected and receives an ip-address, try to reach a public site via internet and then stop all the core network components and gNB to analyze the pcaps, logs, etc.

 ## 7. Analyzing the Results